-What is and why Pearl of Africa environmental organization?
+What is and why Pearl of Africa environmental organisation?

 Many answer this question with the date their organisation was up and running.
 We, rather prefer to paint a picture of how the idea was born and how it eventually came to life, from the perspective of both founders of PAE.
-I, co-founder, Linah Kizito Nanziri was around 8 years of age when I got interest in not only environmental conservation, but ecology as a whole.
-My primary school, Greenhill Academy, Kampala held a writing competition on the notion of preserving the environment.
+I was around 8 years of age when I got interest in not only environmental conservation, but ecology as a whole.
+My primary school, Greenhill Academy Kampala held a writing competition on the notion of preserving the environment.
 I was quite agitated since I was one of the youngest competitors but this did not stop me.
 I do not vividly remember what was written, but I do remember how passionate I was about what I wrote about.
 Unfortunately, I did not win the competition but I won the love and the drive to move forward with this newly acquired passion, which subsequently led to the birth of PAE when I was at the age of 13 years.
-HOW EXACTLY DID IT START?
-Co-founder, Mr. Seruwu Isaac, who happened to be my father’s good friend (or as we traditionally refer to them ‘uncle.’) was always a keen environmental enthusiast.
+How exactly did it start?
+Co-founder, Mr. Seruwu Isaac, who happened to be my father’s good friend (or as we traditionally refer to them ‘uncle’) was always a keen environmental enthusiast.
 Mr. Seruwu believes that the misuse of the environment leads to substantial damages, loss of lives and could cease the development within a country socially, economically and even politically.
 Once he found out about my love for the environment, he acquired interest in working with me since he believed that he who has influence on the youth, has influence on the future.
 He subsequently registered PAE as a non-governmental organisation in Uganda during the close of 2010.

-What is this kind of charity and work that you do?
+What is this kind of work do you do at PAE?

-First of all, thank you for calling us as ‘awesome,’ we believe it takes one to know one.
-Secondly, this is not exactly just a ‘charity’ since according to Oxford Living Dictionaries, a charity is an organisation set up to provide help and raise money for those in need.
-We are much more than just a charity, since we do not only have the intent to provide help and raise money for those in need.
-That would imply that we have to do so for the entire world including ourselves, since we are all in need of an impeccable environment, to live in a world free from global warming and pollution because it is an aspect that affects all of mankind.
-However, our organisation ensures to preserve pastures, trees & water bodies, promote the sufficient utilisation of natural resources (which happen to be available in abundance), propel education on the benefits of environmental conservation to the civil society, ensure the refining of environmental policies, foster the restoration of the once known, ‘Pearl of Africa,’ to improve on the tourism industry in order to boost our economy and guarantee food & water security for our generation and those to come.
+Our organisation ensures to preserve pastures, trees & water bodies, promote the sufficient utilisation of natural resources (which happen to be available in abundance).
+We work to propel education on the benefits of environmental conservation to the civil society, ensure the refining of environmental policies, foster the restoration of the once known ‘Pearl of Africa’ to improve the tourism industry in order to boost our economy and guarantee food & water security for our generation and those to come.

-What are your biggest accomplishments ever since you started Pearl of Africa Environmental Organization?
+What are your biggest accomplishments ever since you started Pearl of Africa Environmental Organisation?

-What are some of the programs that you do at Pearl of Africa Environmental Organisation?
+What are some of the programs that you run at Pearl of Africa Environmental Organisation?

 Well, education is a vital aspect in PAE.
-We educate people on the benefits of environmental conservation… I just realised I mentioned this earlier, so I will not indulge myself in repetition.
-However, there are some recent programs that we have been involved in, one major one being renewable energy, which entails utilising the energy from the sun/ kasana that we have in abundance, by using solar panels instead of Hydro Electric Power (HEP), which negatively affects fish and dissolves oxygen levels in the water.
-Axis, a start up company in Uganda, run by my brother, Augustine Kizito Kitonsa has endorsed our cause and has been supporting us far beyond our expectations.
+We educate people on the benefits of environmental conservation.
+There are some recent programs that we have been involved in, one major one being renewable energy, which entails utilising the energy from the sun that we have in abundance, by using solar panels instead of Hydro Electric Power (HEP), which negatively affects fish and dissolves oxygen levels in the water.
+Axis, a start up company in Uganda has endorsed our cause and has been supporting us far beyond our expectations.
 They install automated solar panelled lights in people’s homes/ company environments at extremely affordable prices.
 Axis also collects spoilt laptop batteries and they are able to recycle them into power banks.
 Yes, power banks!
 Some have been sold earlier this year, 2018 to finance some of PAE’s activities.
 I better stop here before this turns into a commercial.
 Nevertheless, we are truly thankful to them.